Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Survivors may suffer from some form of motor dysfunction or brain impairment (i.e., memory loss, difficulty focusing and processing information, and the inability to reason).

-The Primary Types of Stroke
+The Types of Stroke and How They Affect Stroke Patients

 The primary types of stroke are: